adamgpgarcia/Employee-Scheduler/README.md

 ## Admin Timecard Review Screen

-    - This screen shows the open chat threads
+    - This screen gives admin a quick glance at the remaining outstanding timecards

-    - Users can navigate to a open thread or start a new one

-    - Threads have the last message displyed with date

-    - User initials fill in their avatar circle
+    - Current status of an individual timecard can be accessed with the view button

+    - Schedule time period and timecard due date are displayed

 <br clear="left"/>
 <br/><br/>